Th0masIE/Password-Generator/README.md

-# Password-Generator
-A Python script that creates passwords stronger than a me!

 # Random Password Generator

 Create unique and robust passwords with this Python script!
 Add a touch of excitement to your security routine.